 Former State Department employee Stephen Kim is the second person, who leaked information to a reporter, to plead guilty to violating the Espionage Act.
-And, on Wednesday, he became the third person under President Barack Obama to be sentenced to prison for the “unauthorized disclosure of national defense information”—violating the World War I-era law intended for prosecuting spies.
+And, on Wednesday, he became the fourth person under President Barack Obama to be sentenced to prison for the “unauthorized disclosure of national defense information”—violating the World War I-era law intended for prosecuting spies.

 In June 2009, Kim disclosed information on what the US knew about North Korea’s nuclear program and the threat it posed.
 He communicated with Fox News reporter James Rosen, who subsequently was labeled in an FBI affidavit as a “co-conspirator” in the leak.